4 Types of Advisors for Startups (And Those You Don’t Need)

 Your startup advisors cannot be generic.
 They must have relevant experience to your business’s stage of development and sector otherwise they’ll a) provide your company with little or no value, and b) having them on your board will provide no comfort to prospective investors.

 If you want to have friends, ex-colleagues, and people with impressive but unrelated backgrounds involved in your startup, let them support you from the sidelines.
-Never make them advisors unless they are one of the four types of startup advisor that every founder needs.
+Never make them advisors unless they are one of the four essential types of advisors for startups that every founder needs.

 The four types of startup advisor every founder needs